The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in New York, US

 Offers Telehealth

-Erin Patton is a Rheumatologist in New York, New York.
+Erin Patton is a Rheumatologist practicing medicine in New York, New York.
 Dr. Patton is rated as an Advanced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-Her top areas of expertise are Rheumatoid Arthritis (RA), Rhizomelic Pseudopolyarthritis, Polymyalgia Rheumatica, and Osteoporosis.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Rheumatoid Arthritis (RA), Rhizomelic Pseudopolyarthritis, Polymyalgia Rheumatica, and Osteoporosis.
+Dr. Patton is board certified in American Board Of Internal Medicine/Rheumatology.

 New York, NY